JustTemmie/steam-presence/README.md

 set enabled to true and fill in the name of the game you want to display.

 this will still try to grab an icon from steamGridDB, but if it can't find one you can try giving it one yourself.

+# Custom Status State
+if you want to display a custom status alongside the game, you can use the `CUSTOM_STATUS_STATE` section.

+set enabled to true and ifll in the status you want to display.

+pretty simple
 # Python
 python3.8 or higher is required.